 I threw my first dinner party this past weekend and I’m quite pleased with the turnout.
-I got wind that some family and friends from out of town were coming for a visit, and since my husband’s birthday was the same weekend of their visit, I thought it would fun to have a dinner party.
+I got wind that some family and friends from out of town were coming for a visit, and since my partner’s birthday was the same weekend of their visit, I thought it would fun to have a dinner party.
 That’s not to say that I haven’t hosted parties before, but those were casual pizza nights.
 What made this one different was in reference to planning the meal.
 I wanted the meal to be tasty and festive without spending hours in the kitchen laboring over the stove.
 As it turned out, everything was delicious with little to no leftovers.
-Below was our dinner party menu for the evening.
+Below was the dinner party menu for the evening.

 Dinner Party Details

 Since there had more people than I could seat, I borrowed a table and some chairs from my parent’s house.
 As much as I thought about using place cards, I opted not to use them.
 I thought it would be funner for people to just sit wherever they felt comfortable.
 My apartment has an open floor plan, so I loved seeing the ladies chatting by the fireplace with a glass of wine in hand, and the guys catching up casually sipping Scotch on the rug.

 Before everyone came over, I was so preoccupied with how the food would taste that it wasn’t until after that I realized what makes a great dinner party is the company you keep.
 Having great food and drinks are definitely a bonus.